Do “all in one” or “asset allocation” ETFs fit into your portfolio?

 One of the key attractions of asset allocation ETFs is their relative low cost compared to mutual funds and other investments.
 They’re one of the lowest-cost ways to diversify your portfolio.
 If you tried to replicate all the assets held in an ETF, the trading costs to purchase all the underlying securities would be substantially more than what you pay to purchase the ETF itself.
 Not to mention the costs of ongoing rebalancing trades.

 Another major advantage of these ETFs is that they are regularly rebalanced, helping to maintain target asset allocations, which can save investors a lot of time.

 There are dozens of asset allocation ETFs available on Canadian and U.S. stock exchanges from companies including BlackRock, Vanguard, Desjardins, Bank of Montreal and Horizons.

 Who do they appeal to?

-By offering a diverse portfolio of international stocks and bonds in one inexpensive product, asset allocation ETFs make building a diversified portfolio as easy as buying a single ETF.
+By offering a diverse portfolio of stocks and bonds in one inexpensive product, asset allocation ETFs make building a diversified portfolio as easy as buying a single ETF.
 They can also potentially serve as a simple, low-cost core to a larger portfolio or as a performance benchmark.